erwindon/SaltGUI/docs/README.md

 **Note: With this configuration, the user has access to all salt modules available, maybe this is not what you want**

-Please read the [Permissions](docs/PERMISSIONS.md) page for more information.
+Please read [Permissions](docs/PERMISSIONS.md) for more information.

 ## Authentication